apache/arrow/docs/source/developers/crossbow.rst

    -  turn off Travis’ `auto cancellation`_ feature on branches

-3. Clone the newly created repository next to the arrow repository:
+3. Clone either ursacomputing/crossbow if you are using that, or the newly created repository next to the arrow repository:

    By default the scripts looks for ``crossbow`` next to arrow repository, but this can configured through command line arguments.